gvwilson/thirdbit/fiction/maddy-roo/index.md

 —and staggered as Papa Roo jump-kicked it right on the swivel joint where its pipestem legs connected to its torso.
 The bot dropped Sindy and spun around.
-Crack!
+*Crack!*
-One of its arms connected with Papa Roo's head.
+Its arm struck Papa Roo's head.
 He dropped like a sack of potatoes.

 "Papa!"
-Maddy's scream was lost in the sound of a wolf howling.
+Maddy's scream was lost in the sound of Mayor Lupus howling.
 Pikes and axes in their paws,
 the village militia poured into the square.

-A bolo whipped over Maddy's head and tangled around the head of the bot that had struck her father.
+A bolo whipped over Maddy
+and tangled around the head of the bot that had struck her father.
-The bot tore it away
+The bot tore it off
 and tossed her father into the back of the hauler with a single mighty heave.
 Metal rang on metal as it knocked aside a pike thrust.